This information describes skills your child is likely to develop between the ages of 3 and 5 years.

 - Enjoys doing new things.

-- Talks about things he or she likes.
+- Talks about things they like.

 - Plays pretend, such as role playing.